Published June 23, 2026 · Updated as data refreshes

 The Cleanest Lakes in Every State We Track

-These are the highest-graded lakes in each of the 11 states we cover, ranked by water clarity, phosphorus, and algae from EPA and state DNR monitoring data.
-Each state's clearest water reflects its geology and land use as much as any single lake — deep northern lakes top the list, shallow agricultural ones sit lower.
+These are the highest-graded lakes in each of the 35 states we cover, picked from EPA Water Quality Portal samples against ecoregion nutrient-and-algae classes.
+Each state's cleanest water reflects its geology and land use as much as any single lake — deep northern lakes top the list, shallow agricultural ones sit lower.

 The cleanest lake in every state

 Each row below is the single highest-graded lake in that state, drawn from complete monitoring records.
-We exclude lakes with only one parameter of data so the pick rests on a full clarity-phosphorus-algae profile, not a lucky single reading.
+Lakes that cannot clear the evidence bar stay Not Rated and cannot win a state pick.
 Follow the "see all" link to the full ranking for that state.

 Where a state has more than one standout, the runners-up are worth a look too.
 A few of the closest races: